 the quality of life of the people of the USA through music education

 by promoting the philosophy of Zoltán Kodály.

 Print Location: ML460 .C36 2004

 American Memory is a gateway to the Library of Congress's vast resources of digitized American historical materials.
-Comprising more than 9 million items that document U.S. history and culture, American Memory is organized into more than 100 thematic collections based on their original format, their subject matter, or who first created, assembled, or donated them to the Library.
+Comprising more than 9 million items that document U.S. history and culture, American Memory is organized into more than 100 thematic collections.

 A free, automated tool for creating parts from existing music scores.
 Upload a PDF or import from IMSLP, then adjust the optically generated staff divisions to extract parts.

 A performing arts video library with operas, ballets, documentaries, live concerts, and musical tours of historic places.

 Public Services Librarian